aaronzberger/CMU_VoxelNet/README.md

 This process is not described in the paper, but we can simply obtain x, y, z, length, width, height, and θ of the bounding box by using the inverse of how we calculated the `targets` array above.
 See [here](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/src/conversions.py#L325-L391) to see how we calculate these values.

-This method is validated: If we pass in the `pos_equal_one` and `targets` array, which are the ground truths for the probability score map and regression map, the bounding boxes match the ground truths specified by the original labels.
+This method is validated (we know it works): If we pass in the `pos_equal_one` and `targets` array, which are the ground truths for the probability score map and regression map, the bounding boxes match the ground truths specified by the original labels.

 ## Usage
 First, in [`config.py`](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/src/config.py), change `base_dir` to
 the path to your `CMU_VoxelNet` folder.
 Change `data_dir` to the path to your KITTI dataset directory.
 For info on data preparation, see [here](https://github.com/Hqss/VoxelNet_PyTorch#data-preparation).
 Your data must be formatted this way for this repo to work.

+---

 To run training, use

 `python main.py train`

+---

 Specify hyperparameters in the [`config.json`](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/config.json) file.

-Here are some hyperparameters you may wish to change:
+Here are some you may wish to modify:
 - `viz_every`: the code saves the visualizations of `num_viz` examples every `viz_every` epochs.
 - `num_viz`: how many examples to save every `viz_every` epochs.
 - `save_every`: the code saves the model state dictionary every `save_every` epochs into the `save` folder.
 - `resume_from`: if you wish to resume training, set this to the epoch number to resume from.
 It will look in the `save` folder for the model state dictionary, so look there to see which state dictionaries you have available to resume from.

 ## Visualization
 Once you've run the training module, your `CMU_VoxelNet` folder will have a `viz` folder inside.
-This folder will contain files named like `epochXXXpclXXXXXX.npz`.
+This folder will contain files named like `epochXXXpclYYYYYY.npz`, where `XXX` is the epoch, and `YYYYYY` is the point cloud number.

-These are the saved prediction bounding boxes, lidar, and ground truth boxes.
+These files are the saved prediction bounding boxes, lidar, and ground truth boxes for a specific point cloud.
 To display them.
 Use the `viz_3d.py` file.

 To visualize every file in the viz folder in order: `python viz_3d.py all`.